syedfa/apptentive-documentation/using_apptentive/ios/features.md

-##Apptentive Integration guide
+##Apptentive Features

-Welcome to Apptentive!

 We recommend adding several features to get the most out of Apptentive.
 These include:

  - Setting your API Key and App Store ID
  - Configuring the Enjoyment Dialog ("Do you Love *app_name*?")
  - Adding a Feedback button to your settings menu
  - Notifying the user that new unread messages have arrived
- - Integration with your Push Notification service
+ - Integrating your Push Notification service

-This integration guide for the Apptentive iOS SDK will serve as a guide to adding these common and useful features to your app.
+This Feature guide for the Apptentive iOS SDK will walk you through adding these common and useful features to your app.

 ###Set your Apptentive API Key